 Yet, for me, this is not depression.
 I have been depressed, and when I was, this is how I was feeling the vast majority of the time.

 Now, these lows are a blip.
-They don’t last more than a few hours max, because I know I simply failed to respect my limits and I just need to go sleep it off.
+They don’t last more than a few hours max, because despite my ranting, I know that I simply failed to respect my limits and I just need to go sleep it off.

 I’m not saying it’s acceptable or desirable to go that low and my goal is to get to where I can avoid lows like this altogether.
 But it also doesn’t help to overreact to something that happens infrequently and is fixed by a few hours of sleep and solitude.